2000090131/Car-Rental-System/README.md

-Here’s a refined version of your project description:

----

 # 🚗 Car Rental System

 A **React-based project** developed by **Manas Ranjan Bishi** and **Nidamanuri Vishnu** during a **48-hour college hackathon**.
 This was our **first project** built using **React.js, Node.js, and MongoDB**.